Emergency Response Plan

 - Mitigates the long-term effects of an emergency on its operations and mission.

-An emergency is an unplanned event or incident, which can cause death or significant injury to employees, students, visitors, or the public or that can shut down operations, cause physical or environmental damage, or threaten the College's public image.
+An emergency is an unplanned event or incident, which can cause death or significant injury to employees, students, visitors, or the public or that can shut down operations, cause physical or environmental damage, or threaten the University's public image.

 Emergency management is the process of preparing for, mitigating, responding to, and recovering from an emergency.
 The Emergency Response Plan is the cornerstone of this process and provides for a coordinated response and a clear line of command.